Independent, impartial, and FCA regulated

 Often, life or car insurance policies will include personal accident cover.
 Check with your provider to see if you've already got cover before you take out a new policy.

-Personal accident cover can be obtained from a little as a few pounds a month, for cover that ranges between £40,000 and £100,000 for a single person.
-You can also bundle personal accident insurance for you and your partner, for premiums that would be less than on two separate politics.
+Personal accident cover can be obtained for as little as a few pounds a month, for cover that ranges between £40,000 and £100,000 for a single person.
+You can also bundle personal accident insurance for you and your partner, for premiums that would be less than on two separate policies.

 Payouts on personal accident cover are often weighted based on the severity of your injury.
 For instance, a policy may not pay out if you've only lost 20% of the function of a limb.
 It may give you 50% of the sum insured, if you lose 50% of the function of the limb - or any other percentage equal to the percentage use you've lost, as assessed by a doctor.
 Above 70% loss and you'll typically receive the full sum insured.
 The assessment of the loss of senses is conducted similarly.